 Diabetic retinopathy is one of the complications of diabetes leading to blindness.
 Early detection through periodic screening of retinal images can help reduce the long-term effects and blindness by as much as 90%.
 Its resource demands, however are high requiring eye doctors and equipment.
 This is particularly problematic in remote and resource-poor areas where the detection is most needed.
 With half billion people already living with diabetes worldwide, and their number growing at a rapid pace due to rapid industrialization, unhealthy diets and sedentary lifestyles, innovative technology-enabled solutions are essential.

-The challenge is to develop a model that could classify diabetic retinopathy images into five categories [Proliferative DR (PDR), Normal Non-proliferative DR (NPDR), mild NPDR, moderate NPDR and severe NPDR with ratings of 0, 1, 2, 3 and 4 respectively] and achieve 85%+ validation and testing accuracy, for a given dataset of images.
-You will be free to use any publicly available dataset of your choice for building, training and validating your model.
+The challenge is to develop a model that could classify diabetic retinopathy images into five categories [Proliferative DR (PDR), Normal Non-proliferative DR (NPDR), mild NPDR, moderate NPDR and severe NPDR] for a given dataset of images.
+You will be free to use any publicly available data and deep learning/machine learning algorithm (or any automated method) of your choice for building, training and validating your model.